The Role of Collagen in Cartilage and Bone Health

 How much MISMO MSM should I be taking?

-An average dose is between 2 to 6 grams daily.
+After one week, start slowly increasing to the average dose of 2 to 6 grams daily (or 5-6 capsules).
 Most people take a teaspoon (approx. 4 grams) daily.
 If more relief is needed, increase the dose slowly.
 Can be taken in water or juice after breakfast, although there are no rules as to when you should take MSM.

 It is recommended to take MSM in the morning, as it can give a boost of energy.
 Side effects when starting out with MSM can be nausea and/or headaches.
 This is not uncommon and is linked to the detoxifying benefits of MSM.
 We recommend lowering your dose if experiencing these symptoms and gradually increasing with time.